SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/improving_skills.md

 ### <a href="https://open.kattis.com/" target="_blank">Kattis</a>

 Kattis tends to be a bit more advanced, however you can sort by the difficulty of problems and go from there!

-Note: Kattis usually requires the use of some type of input reader, in Java it is called Scanner (very straight-forward to learn, there are lots of YouTube tutorials that will guide you through it).
+*Note: Kattis usually requires the use of some type of input reader, in Java it is called `Scanner` (very straight-forward to learn and there are lots of YouTube tutorials that will guide you through it).*

 ### <a href="https://leetcode.com/" target="_blank">LeetCode</a>